EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

     * ...,key,val,...
     'ImageCenterXY'
     'Scale' - Scale ["/pix]
+    'Flip'  - [X Y] flip operated already on the coordinates.
+    Default is [1 1].
     'ProjType' - Projection type.
 See imProc.trans.projection.
     Default is 'TPV'.
     'TranMethod' - ['TPV'] | 'tran2d'
     This dictates the fitting scheme.
     'Tran' - A Tran2D object for the transformation to fit.
     Default is Tran2D.
-    'UseFlag' - - A vector of logicals indicating which
-    sources (in the vectors of coordinates) to
-    use.
-Default is true.
     'ExtraData' - Additional columns to pass to the Tran2D
     transformation.
 Default is [].
     'ErrPos' - Error in positions [pix].